pingcap/docs/tidb-cloud/connect-securely-to-serverless-clusters.md

 No.

-Serverless clusters allow only TLS connections and reject normal connections.
+Serverless clusters allow only TLS connections and reject non-TLS connections.
 The reason for this is that users connect to Serverless Tier clusters through a public network, so communication security is really important.

 ## What TLS versions can I use?